Update to evaluation and management services correct coding (professional)

-Providers that believe their medical record documentation supports reimbursement for the originally submitted level for the E/M service will be able to follow the Claims Payment Dispute process (including submission of such documentation with the dispute) as outlined in the Provider Manual.
+Providers that believe their medical record documentation supports reimbursement for the originally submitted level for the E/M service will be able to follow the dispute resolution process (including submission of such documentation with the dispute).

-If you have questions on this program, contact your contract manager or Network Relations.
+If you have questions on this program, contact your local network consultant.

 June 2021 Anthem Provider News - Georgia